tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 The script file also contains other sections which do not correspond to dialogue.
 They are called *directives*.
 I will explain those in the next section.

-.. admonition:: All the world's a stage
+.. admonition:: If names be not correct...

    From now on, I'm going to start being precise in what I call things.
-I will avoid the words *Actor* and *Character*.
-They suggest a human being.
+I will avoid the words *Actor* and *Character*, since they suggest a human being.

    In screenplay any thing, whether animate or inanimate, can have a voice.
    So Turberfield calls them **Entities**.